nichoth/template-ts-preact-htm/README.md

 * CI via github actions
 * Deploy a demo webpage on any push event to the main branch.
 This will build the `example` directory and deploy it to your `github.io` site.

+## changelog
+We automatically create a changelog from the commit messages, at `./CHANGELOG`.
+Commit messages should contain the text "BREAKING CHANGE" for breaking changes.

+This happens automatically via the [npm version script](./package.json#L15).

 ## demo
 Use [a link like this](https://nichoth.github.io/template-ts-preact-htm/) to see a demo page, built from the `example` directory.